Ymittos

-Ymittos (Υμηττός), is a suburb of Athens, Greece.
+Ymittos (Υμηττός), is a town and a suburb in the Athens urban area, Greece.
 Since the 2011 local government reform it is part of the municipality Dafni-Ymittos, of which it is a municipal unit.
-With a land area of 0.975 km², it was the second-smallest municipality in Greece (after Nea Chalkidona) before 2011.
+With a land area of 0.975 km2, it was the second-smallest municipality in Greece (after Nea Chalkidona) before 2011.
 It is situated 2.5 km southeast of the Acropolis of Athens.
-Ymittos has two lyceums.
+Ymittos has two high schools.